prabhsharan1/Platformer_2D-Game/README.md

 ### Issues

-If you encounter any issues, please [create a new issue](link-to-issue-tracker) on our issue tracker.
+If you encounter any issues, please create a new issue on our issue tracker.

 ### Pull Requests

-If you'd like to contribute code, please submit a [pull request](link-to-pull-requests).
+If you'd like to contribute code, please submit a pull request.

 ### Suggestions

-If you have any suggestions for improving the game, please [get in touch](link-to-contact).
+If you have any suggestions for improving the game.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 Enjoy playing the 2D platformer game!